This quote is from the closing arguments in the Larry Nassar case by Angela Povilaitis, Michigan Deputy Attorney General:

 “I just wanted to thank you (Myra) and Russell.
 I did the interview with the intent of helping others but my experience after the interview has been nothing short of a miracle.
 I have experienced huge breakthroughs in my healing and my relationships.
 I’ve been able to speak and share more clearly and it’s creating significant ripples in our family.”

-~Victim of Sexual Assault speaking about her experience being FETI interviewed on camera
+~Victim of Domestic Violence after her experience being FETI interviewed on Camera

 “Just like everything else you’ve done this too will be an awesome and exciting adventure!!!
 You have and continue to positively touch crime fighter’s lives everyday.
 I, for one, am grateful for your classes, patience, and expertise!”